fedora-infra/fedimg/README.md

 --system-site-packages` so that your system install of `koji` is included with your virtualenv.

+You must also have the `qemu-img` tool installed, or qcow2 --> raw image conversion will fail.

 ## Installation

 Besides installing fedimg or before running `python setup.py